krawaller/algol5/modules/content/material/games/desdemona/about.md

 It melds the mechanisms of {GAME:id=amazons} and {EXTLINK:url=https://en.wikipedia.org/wiki/Othello,text=Othello} in an ingenious way.
 Fans of either game will instantly recognize the source material, but the combination results in a new novel experience!

-Also check out {GAME:id=partisans}, where Luis Bolsoñaro tweaks {GAME} into something very different!
+Also check out {GAME:id=partisans}, where Luis Bolaños Mures tweaks {GAME} into something very different!